ryankiros/layer-norm/README.md

 The order-embeddings experiments make use of the respository from Ivan Vendrov et al available [here](https://github.com/ivendrov/order-embedding).
 To train order-embeddings with layer normalization:

 * Clone the above repository
+* Add the layer norm function to layers.py in the order-embeddings repo
 * Add the *lngru_layer* and *param_init_lngru* functions to layers.py in the order-embeddings repo
 * Add 'lngru': ('param_init_lngru', 'lngru_layer'), to layers
 * In driver.py, replace 'encoder': 'gru' with 'encoder': 'lngru'